ao-rodrigues/e2d/docs/design/readme.md

 What does this accomplish?

-1. It's a stateless component.
+1. It's a stateless component, devoid of opinion based on state.
 (Yay!)
 1. View logic is decoupled from draw logic.
 (Yay!)
-1. Game logic is decoupled from view logic.
+1. Game logic itself is decoupled from view logic.
 (Yay!)
-1. No unwanted side effects.
+1. Garunteed safety from side effects.
 (Yay!)
-1. No save/restore needed (Yay!)
+1. No save/restore needed.
+(Yay!)
 1. Bonus: `e2dx` has a nice XML syntax that looks like JSX (If you like that sort of thing, yay!)

-This is better if you need to trade your precious time as a developer for easier and safer results at the cost of a small performance hit. `e2d` is a relatively small library and because every kilobyte counts when bundling your application, it's always something to considder.
+This is better if you need to trade your precious time as a developer for easier and safer results at the cost of a small performance hit. `e2d` is a relatively small library and because every kilobyte counts when bundling your application.
+In that regard, it's always something to considder.

 ## Stackable State